Admission Requirements

 Student Grievance Policy

 The School of Education Student Grievance Procedure is intended to provide a procedure for the resolution of disputes between students and faculty or staff of the School of Education, as well as procedures for handling student disciplinary matters.
 Please consult the School of Education’s Student Handbook for the grievance procedures, located on the School of Education website.
-Any question about these procedures should be directed to the Associate Dean of Students.
+Any question about these procedures should be directed to the Associate Dean for Undergraduate and Teacher Education.

 If you have a grievance with an individual faculty member, the first step is to speak directly to the faculty member about your concerns.
 However, if you feel that this would put your safety or wellbeing at risk, or if this doesn’t resolve the issue, please meet with your academic advisor.